Watching and Reading Shakespeare’s Hamlet

 Class Description

 This class is structured around a text and a film, and this time we discuss the film first.
-Kenneth Branagh’s 1996 big-budget film version is very popular, very “cinematic,” and also very faithful to the words of its source material.
-By seeing the film first, students (those familiar with Hamlet and those seeing it for the first time) will arrive at the first session with 1) the overall story of the play in mind, 2) opinions about the play’s characters and themes, 3) differences of opinion regarding the play’s interpretations, and 4) questions, raves, and criticism.
-The following three sessions will then address each of these overlapping matters.
+Kenneth Branagh’s 1996 big-budget film version is very popular, very “cinematic,” and also very faithful to Shakespeare’s words.
+After seeing the film, we should all arrive at the first session with 1) the overall story of Hamlet in mind, 2) various opinions about the play’s characters and themes, 3) questions about the plot, and 4) raves and complaints.
+The first session will focus on the film as a film, looking closely at how Branagh’s Hamlet-world is developed, and learning about specific film features and techniques.

 No AI technology will be used in the development or presentation of lectures and class materials.